 From his debut in 1964 with The Deep Blue Goodbye, to his final appearance in 1984's The Lonely Silver Rain, the tall, sandy-haired McGee appeared in twenty-one novels, each with a colour in the title, and remains one of the best, and most beloved private eyes of all time (even if he wasn't licensed, and at times acted more like Robin Hood than Philip Marlowe).

 Although the books sold like hotcakes, they never quite made the jump successfully into another medium.
-A 1970 theatrical release, Darker Than Amber, featuring the suitably-chunky Rod Taylor as McGee, was disappointing.
-Taylor wasn't bad in the role, but the acting in the flick is so wooden you could get splinters in your eyes watching it too closely.
+A 1970 theatrical release, Darker Than Amber, based on the 1966 novel of the same name and featuring the suitably-chunky Rod Taylor as McGee, was disappointing.
+Taylor wasn't bad in the role, but the acting in the flick from some of the rest of the cast is so wooden you could get splinters in your eyes watching it too closely.
 Nice location shots, though, and the bad guy was genuinely creepy.

 But a 1983 made-for-TV film, The Empty Copper Sea (and pilot for a potential series) was just wrong, wrong, wrong, no matter how you looked at it.
 Somnolent Magnum P.I./Marlboro Man-lookalike Sam Elliot wasn't even a half-good choice to play McGee, even if he could wake up.
 And substituting California for McGee's beloved Florida?
 A series was never developed from this sorry mess.
 Thank god.